What Purpose Do Blurbs Serve?

 –New York Times

 The above example was a quote about my first book I Hope They Serve Beer In Hell.
-The article itself was not resoundingly positive, but this was a positive mention, so I took it and put it on my book.
+The article itself was not resoundingly positive, but this was a positive mention in it, so I took it and put it on my book.
 Having the New York Times even mention my book was significant social proof to a potential reader.

 Reader and Customer Testimonials